ahmadsayed/hybrid-beyond-x86/README.md

 * Trivia:  Power2 was the CPU used in Deepblue, the first machine to win chess, Kasparov.
 Also, Power7 was the CPU behind the machine that won the first Jeopardy.

 ### ARM
 Developed by Acorn computer, to be used in the BBC Microcomputer produced by Acorn Computers,   ARM engineer designed the CPU to be power-efficient.
-The goal back then is to replace the expensive ceramic package with a plastic package.
+The goal back then is to replace the expensive ceramic package and heatsink with a cheaper plastic package.
 To get your hands on a machine running ARM, hold your phone. or get a Raspberry Pi.
 Also, Amazon EC2 based ARM Graviton. [https://aws.amazon.com/blogs/aws/new-ec2-instances-a1-powered-by-arm-based-aws-graviton-processors/]

 * Strengths: Power efficiency.
 * Definition in Linux: armhf, arm71, aarch64
-* Trivia: according to Steve Furber, the principal designer on ARM, when they received the first chip, they tested the power consumption and found it Zero, he reviewed the wiring, thinking that the meter is not connected correctly it turned out they did not connect the CPU to the power supply at all, and it is running only on the power coming from the input signal.
+* Trivia: according to Steve Furber, the principal designer on ARM, when they received the first chip, they tested the power consumption and found it Zero, he reviewed the wiring, thinking that the meter is not connected correctly it turned out they did not connect the CPU to the power supply at all, because of faulty board, and it is running only on the power coming from the input signal.

 ## Options to build multiarch container images